dg1223/git-linux-mac-tips-n-tricks/README.md

   - Open the terminal (<code>Ctrl + Alt + T</code>)
   - Open the **.bashrc** file for editing with: <code>gedit ~/.bashrc</code>
   - Add the following function at the end of the file:

+     ```
      function gitpush() {
+       branch="$1"  # Assign the first argument to the branch variable
+       shift # Shift the argument list to remove the branch argument
        git add .
-            git commit -a -m "$1"
+       git commit -a -m "$*" # Use remaining arguments as the commit message
-            git push
+       git push origin "$branch"  # Use the branch variable for git push
       }

   - Save the file (<code>Ctrl + S</code>)
   - Run this command in the terminal: <code>source ~/.bashrc</code>

-Now you can push your code to your remote repository with this single command: <code>gitpush "your commit message"</code>
+Now you can push your code to your remote repository with this single command: <code>gitpush branch_name "commit message"</code>

 ### Source
 [git add, commit and push commands in one?](https://stackoverflow.com/a/23328996) <br><br>